 are our auxiliary stores.

 Rogers House is our household store.
-Walking through the store you find Christmas all year round, pots & pans, cutlery, utensils, small appliances, furniture, beds, dressers, tables chairs, dishware, trinkets, nick-nacs, tires, tools, car parts, things for the "man cave", toys, bicycles, mobile phones, electronics school supplies and MORE!
+Walking through the store you find Christmas all year round, pots & pans, cutlery, utensils, small appliances, furniture, beds, dressers, tables chairs, dishware, trinkets, nic-nacs, tires, tools, car parts, things for the "man cave", toys, bicycles, school supplies and MORE!

 Our Community Soup Kitchen is open each Wednesday from 4:30pm - 5:45 pm.
 We invited you to join us for a nice meal, good conversation and community life.
 A lot of our produce are donated during the summer months by farms and parishioners who grow in their own gardens!
 It cost approximately $3.00 per plate to feed our guests.
 Any donation is greatly appreciate and very much welcome!

 Thank you for all you do to help in our continued success.

 If you would like to volunteer, please contact Novalee Martineau at 518-726-0797.